DoNCCong/Installing-Hadoop-Windows-in-4-Minute/README.md

 hadoop version

-hadoop namenode -format -clusterId XXXXXXXXX (You must copy the value to replace XXXXXXXXX)
+hadoop namenode -format -clusterID XXXXXXXXX (You must copy the value to replace XXXXXXXXX)

-hadoop datanode -format -clusterId XXXXXXXXX (You must copy the value to replace XXXXXXXXX)
+hadoop datanode -format -clusterID XXXXXXXXX (You must copy the value to replace XXXXXXXXX)

 4. Open the "sbin" folder: